 - Opportunities, orders, and tasks to sales reps

-Territory Management Automation processes include data quality, segmentation, account hierarchy, lead-to-account matching, scoring and grading, and of course—lead routing.
+Territory Management Automation software processes include data quality, segmentation, account hierarchy, lead-to-account matching, scoring and grading, and of course—lead routing.

 Why is territory management automation important?